himbeer-toni/UserScripts/README.md

 # Document
-German description how to obtain a Let1s Encrypt
+German description how to obtain a Let's Encrypt
 certificate:
 [LetEncFbIP6.md](LetEncFbIP6.md)